sebastiansam55/uinput-keyboard-mapper/README.md

 `python3 uinputremapper.py --grab_name "<keyboard name>" -l dvorak`

 Will try to grab the keyboard with the specified name and remap it from an assumed qwerty layout to dvorak layout.
-Only dvorak and colemak (does not swap backspace) are currently supported.
+Only dvorak and colemak (no alt-gr support!) are currently supported.

 You can use `--dev_name` if you wish to control what the new keyboard device will be called.